 We all want to save money and reduce our carbon emissions.
-Believe it or not, the average home in Houston spends $1,800 on their annual energy bills, which means there’s a lot of room to save.
+Believe it or not, the average House Design in Houston spends $1,800 on its annual energy bills, which means there’s a lot of room to save.

 Thanks to modern technology, you can easily lower these expenses just by improving the building itself.
 Luckily, it’s more straightforward than you may think!